MikeGawi/ePiframe/README.md

 * Pulls photos (videos are ignored) from one or more albums in Google Photos and automatically prepares them for attached e-Paper display
 * Non-HDMI e-Paper Waveshare SPI displays supported
+* Simple activation for Google Photos access from ePiframe device (with guide) or any other device with Python
 * No additional storage or 3rd party software is required as only one and current photo is downloaded and processed per frame update
 * Updating after time interval with option to change time per photo (by *hot word* in photo description)
 * Off hours per different days